 You get the same fast-loading dashboard, same actionable metrics and same commitment to respecting the privacy of your visitors with both.

-We started developing Plausible in early 2019 and we launched our SaaS subscription business in May 2019.
+We started developing Plausible in December 2018 and we launched our SaaS subscription business in May 2019.
 The project is very much alive, actively developed and fast growing.
 It is robust and battle-tested too.

 Here are the differences between Plausible Cloud and Plausible Self-Hosted: